pete911/eks-cluster/README.md

 ## AWS EKS cluster

 Cluster name defaults to `main` (can be changed with `cluster_name` variable).
-Cluster has a public endpoint fully opened (`0.0.0.0/0`) by default, it is strongly encouraged to change this to list of allowed CIDRs using `public_access_cidrs` variable: `terraform apply -var='public_access_cidrs=["<your-IP>/32"]'`
+Cluster has a public endpoint open to all traffic (`0.0.0.0/0`) by default, it is strongly encouraged to change this to list of allowed CIDRs using `public_access_cidrs` variable: `terraform apply -var='public_access_cidrs=["<your-IP>/32"]'`

 We prefix AWS IAM role for a cluster with region (so it doesn't clash if you have a cluster with the same name in multiple regions).
 IAM role name is in `<region>-eks-<cluster>` format.

+### Node groups

+By default, we create one `default` node group with `t2.small` instances.
+Update [tf/variables.tf](tf/variables.tf) file to change defaults.